Last Updated on 30/08/2025

 Now that the concept has been defined, it is time to shift gears into implementation.
 Collaborate with developers to ensure all the features discussed before are adequately developed.
 Divide the process into the following key stages:

-- Front-End Development: Develop the application’s front part so it is easily accessible and engaging for users.
+- Front-End Development: Develop the application’s front-end so it is easily accessible and engaging for users.

-- Back-End Development: Perform the work on server-side concerns, APIs, databases, and third-party systems that are involved in functionalities such as geolocation, payments, notifications, etc.
+- Back-End Development: Perform work on server-side concerns, APIs, databases, and third-party systems involved in functionalities such as geolocation, payments, notifications, etc.

 - Testing: Testing should be performed in all phases of development.
 A few types of testing are Functional Testing (testing the application’s basic features), performance testing (testing the application’s speed and scalability) and Security testing (testing the users’ data).